AlpacaTravel/graphql-docs/topics/itinerary/Adding Directions/README.md

 searching through a search service offered by Alpaca.
 You can also supply a single mode of transportation, or support mutli-modal transport.

+- Directions can be added to an itinerary, to indicate a way to move between positions, places or locations
+- Directions support waypoints, automatic route searching for supported types, and manually adding points (such as for a GPS or manual route)
+- Directions can be automatically added between your locations with a simple configuration
+- Directions can have associations to other itinerary locations and/or places so querying your itinerary or options for routing can be easier
+- Directions support multiple modes of transport as well as muliple segments that can use different modes of transportation, route searching etc.
+- Multiple Directions can be created between different locations to offer alternative directions, such as providing alternative modes of transportation

 ### Prerequisits

 - You'll need an itinerary you want to add to and locate the Itinerary ID